aryanmangrule402/Slotsswapper/README.md

 # 🎯 SlotSwap - Event Slot Swapping Platform

+---

 ## Overview
 SlotSwap is a web application that allows users to **swap event slots** with other users seamlessly.
 Users can create their own events, mark slots as swappable, browse other users’ swappable slots, send swap requests, and manage incoming/outgoing requests.
-The platform ensures proper **authorization** and dynamic updates to the user's calendar after swap actions.

 **Key Features:**
 - User registration & login